Contents

 - monitoring system installation, operation or closure

-Refer to Energy Use Accounting Module for the calculation guidelines.
+Refer to the Energy Use Accounting Module for guidance on fuel and energy emissions calculations.

-The Transportation Emissions Accounting Module v1.1 provides requirements on how transportation-related emissions must be calculated so that they can be subtracted in the net CO2e removal calculation.
-It sets out the calculation scope and approach to be followed and acceptable emissions factors.
+The GHG Accounting Module v1.1 provides requirements on how transportation and embodied emissions must be calculated for The Project so that they can be subtracted in the net CO₂e removal calculation.

 - non-feedstock process inputs or consumables: